 Credit for supporting this practice of flower planting can be given to the Tidy Towns Competition, an annual, national competition which encourages towns and communities to improve their local environment.

-A little splash of color goes a long way to make a town a better place to live, work and visit.
 Flower baskets especially delight visitors from far off lands, myself included.
 I had fun last year around Dublin taking the shots of flower baskets displayed above.

 When I was searching for photos for my post on County Cork, I found this lovely shot of flower baskets in Cobh, Co.
 Cork on Flickr.
 A big thanks to the photographer for making it available for sharing.